hiro2233/nuttx/nuttx/configs/ntosd-dm320/README.txt

  CONFIG_ARCH_NTOSD_DEVBOARD - Selects the old NTOSD development board.
    The default is the production OSD board which differs in several ways.

+Issues
+^^^^^^

+  Title:       DEBUG ISSUES
+  Description: config/ntos-dm320: It seems that when a lot of debug statements
+               are added, the system no longer boots.
+This is suspected to be a stack problem: Making the stack bigger or removing arrays on the stack seems to fix the problem (might also be the bootloader overwriting memory)
+  Status:      Open
+  Priority:    Medium

+  Title:       USB DEVICE DRIVER UNTESTED
+  Description: A USB device controller driver was added but has never been tested.
+  Status:      Open
+  Priority:    Medium

+  Title:       FRAMEBUFFER DRIVER UNTESTED
+  Description: A framebuffer "driver" was added, however, it remains untested.
+  Status:      Open
+  Priority:    Medium

+  Title:       VIDEO ENCODER DRIVER
+  Description: In order to use the framebuffer "driver" additional video encoder
+               logic is required to setup composite video output or to interface with an LCD.
+  Status:      Open
+  Priority:    Medium (high if you need to use the framebuffer driver)